ibmresilient/resilient-community-apps/fn_aws_guardduty/README.md

 * When a Resilient incident corresponding to a GuardDuty find is closed, an automatic rule `Example: AWS GuardDuty: Archive Finding` is triggered which executes the function.
 * Archives the related GuardDuty finding.
 * Adds a note to the Resilient incident.

+An Example workflow that uses this Resilient function is `Example: AWS GuardDuty: Archive Finding`.

+The workflow is initiated by the incident rule `Example: AWS GuardDuty: Archive Finding`.

+The rule `Example: AWS GuardDuty: Archive Finding` is an automatic rule which is triggered when a Resilient incident corresponding to a GuardDuty finding is closed.

 The following screenshot shows an example of a note added to a Resilient incident created by the function: